 Travel over the Fitzherbert Bridge towards the Summerhill Drive off ramp taking the first left turn into Cliff Road.
 A narrow road leads to the cliff top, which is shared by traffic going in both directions, so take care.
 A wide grassy area for the kids to play waits to greet you, and a loop track through the remnant bush.

-The Road Barrier opens at 7am and Closes at 6pm every day.
-Note: The trailway to the top of the park remains accessible for those exploring on foot.
+The Road Barrier opens at 7am and closes at 6pm every day.
+Note: The trail to the top of the park remains accessible for those exploring on foot.

 Please note this information should be used as a guide only.
 To help ensure your safety we advise you review our safety page and contact the individual provider for up to date information on their compliance with all Health and Safety and regulatory requirements.